MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - For workloads that don't support multi-region active/active deployments, consider implementing active/passive deployments by using hot/warm standby virtual machines for regional failover.

-- Use standard images from the Azure Marketplace rather than custom images that need to be maintained.
+- Use standard images from Azure Marketplace rather than custom images that need to be maintained.

 - Implement automated processes to deploy and roll out changes to virtual machines, avoiding any manual intervention.
 For more information, see [IaaS considerations](./mission-critical-operational-procedures.md#iaas-specific-considerations-when-using-virtual-machines) in the [Operational procedures](./mission-critical-operational-procedures.md) design area.

-- Implement chaos experiments to inject application faults into virtual machine components while observing the mitigation of faults.
+- Implement chaos experiments to inject application faults into virtual machine components, and observe the mitigation of faults.
 For more information, see [Continuous validation and testing](./mission-critical-deployment-testing.md#continuous-validation-and-testing).

 - Monitor virtual machines and ensure that diagnostic logs and metrics are ingested into a [unified data sink](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#unified-data-sink-for-correlated-analysis).